 We love this idea from younghouselove.com.
 She painted flames on foam board and taped it to the wall at kid-mouth height.
 Each guest could stand next to the fire and have a picture taken as they breathed fire!

-Check out this amazing Dragon Cake at Spoonful.com
+Check out this amazing fire-breathing dragon cake recipe at Instructables.com.

 Then turn other ordinary foods into dragon-themed snacks.
 For example, chips can become Dragon Scales, Hot Tamales candy can be Dragon Fire, and jelly beans become Dragon’s Eggs.